Extended Affinity Propagation: Global Discovery and Local Insights: Extended Affinity Propagation (EAP)

+AP possesses various desired traits, for example, it does not need to initialize cluster assignments, hence making it impervious to initialization issues.
+It only requires a soft estimate of the desired number of clusters fed as an input in the form of self preference $p$.
+The computational complexity of AP is $\mc{O}(n^2)$.
+Furthermore it provides some local information about each cluster in the form of an exemplar.
+Unfortunately AP also suffers from the following issues: it can only discover globular clusters which seriously limits it's applicability.
+Besides the only local information it provides about each of these globular clusters is an exemplar.

-In order to include all the desired characteristics mentioned in Table \ref{tab:comparison} we need to modify both the cost function/message passing phase and the decision mechanism for AP.
-The basic principle driving our approach is to allow multiple \enquote{local} exemplars in a cluster and to permit data points to connect to multiple local exemplars if they are close enough to them.
-These \enquote{boundary} connections between local exemplars then enable the decision mechanism to discover the global clusters of arbitrary shapes.
-Moreover the local exemplars together with these boundary connections between them provide a meaningful insight into the internal structure of a cluster as we will see later in Sec.~\ref{sec:eval}.
+In this section we will modify AP to develop a new algorithm which inherits the positive aspects of AP while alleviating its' shortcomings.
+To achieve this we need to modify the cost function (consequently also the message passing phase) and the decision mechanism for AP.
+The basic principle driving our approach is to allow multiple well separated local exemplars in a cluster and to permit a data point to connect to multiple local exemplars if it is close enough to all of them.
+These data points that form \enquote{boundary} connections between local exemplars, by connecting to multiple local exemplars, enable the decision mechanism, which looks for connected components in a graph, to discover a wide variety of global patterns in $\Svec$.
+Moreover, the local exemplars together with the boundary connections between them provide meaningful insights into the internal structure of a cluster as we will see in the Secs. \ref{sec:APeapprop}, \ref{sec:APsynthetic} and \ref{sec:APrealworld}.